 The Dragons are the Old Boys’ Hockey team.
 They played their inaugural match on Saturday 11 September 2021 at Founders’ Weekend, beating a young School team.

 The Rydal Penrhos Golf Society is a thriving golf group that includes both former and current pupils.
-To get involved, please contact Hannah Patrick at firstname.lastname@example.org, who will put you in touch with our Golf Secretary, Richard Watson.
+To get involved, please contact firstname.lastname@example.org and we will put you in touch with our Golf Secretary, Richard Watson.

 In the early years of the Old Rydalian Club the two golf competitions played for annually were the Marsden Trophy, which was first played for in the Summer of 1932, having been presented by Sydney Marsden and the Burrows Cup which was played for in the Autumn.
 The Marsden Trophy is still played for annually.

 In the mid 1960s it was decided that the past pupils should enter the prestigious national competition of the Grafton Morrish which was, and still is, open to HMC schools.
 In 1967 Mike Corry was appointed as the first OR golf secretary and a Rydal team was entered into the Grafton Morrish tournament and reached the final, narrowly losing 2-1 to Charterhouse.
-In 1970 Guy Watson succeeded Mike Corry as secretary, a position he still holds.
+In 1970 Guy Watson succeeded Mike Corry as secretary.
 In the 70s and 80s the Rydal team reached the semi-final of the Grafton Morrish three times.

 In the latter part of the century and the start of the 21st century the team fared less well but in 2010 the team has once again qualified for the finals at Hunstanton.
 More competitions were introduced and the past pupils now also compete annually for: